thakyZ/RimWorld-SaveEditorScripts/README.md

 # RimWorld - Save Editing Scripts

-A collection of scripts by @thakyZ to edit RimWorld saves.
+A collection of scripts by [@thakyz](https://github.com/thakyZ) to edit RimWorld saves.